CommonClimate/PAGES2k_phase2/README.md

 # PAGES2k SD code
 Matlab code for the PAGES2k synthesis of temperature-sensitive proxies, version 2.0.0.
-Citation: PAGES2K Consortium (2017), A global multiproxy database for temperature reconstructions of the Common Era, Scientific Data.
+Citation: PAGES2K Consortium (2017), A global multiproxy database for tempera- ture reconstructions of the Common Era, *Scientific Data*, 4, 170,088 EP, doi:10.1038/sdata.2017.88

 The code and data herein allow to reproduce all PAGES2k-related figures from the main text and supplementary online material.
 The code is provided "as is" and without warranty of running on your system.
 We welcome any and all feedback to make it run more smoothly.